 2. View & Edit the Gantt Chart on Your Mac

 If you choose to import a spreadsheet of tasks into ProjectManager.com, it will open as a new project in a Gantt chart, which is one of the many project views available to users.
 All the data from your spreadsheet is now visible in a Gantt chart that can be viewed and edited online with any Mac OS X, OS X and MacOS device.

 The column headings, tasks and whatever other resource data you added is there and can be edited as needed.
-You can add costs for your tasks and other details, and you can even make custom columns with our Gantt chart maker if you need to add more information.
+You can add costs for your tasks and other details, and you can even make custom columns with our Gantt chart maker for Mac and PC if you need to add more information.